b0ink/csgo-chaos-mod/README.md

 # Available Commands:
 ```
-sm_chaos            - Ban Flag - Run a new random effect.
+sm_chaos <Effect Name>         - Runs a new random effect if no argument provided, otherwise finds the effect using the argument.
-sm_startchaos       - Ban Flag - Spawns a new effect immediately and starts the effect timer.
+sm_startchaos                  - Spawns a new effect immediately and starts the effect timer.
-sm_stopchaos        - Ban Flag - Pauses the Chaos Effect timer and resets all the effects.
+sm_stopchaos                   - Pauses the Chaos Effect timer and resets all the effects.
-chaos_refreshconfig - Ban Flag - Updates and re parses configs.
+chaos_refreshconfig            - Updates and re-parses configs.
 ```

 <!-- # Known Issues -->